pasharayan/meteor-scaffold/readme.md

 3. Meteor-scaffold.js has the main() function of this package.
 This is where the generator functions which use templates and blueprints.js are called.

 TODO:
-Move all templates into the template/blueprints pattern
+- Move all templates into the template/blueprints pattern
+- Add dynamic route folders to blueprints.js